Theosophical Society Point Loma - Blavatskyhouse

 The Theosophical Society Point Loma was based at the Theosophical community of Lomaland in the Point Loma district of San Diego, California from 1900 to 1942, and the international headquarters of a branch of the Theosophical Society from 1900 to 1942.
 It moved to Covina in Los Angeles County in 1942 and was the branch's international headquarters to 1945, when it moved to Pasadena, California and became the Theosophical Society Pasadena, the branch's current international headquarters.

 When the James A. Long was elected president of the Theosophical Society Pasadena, some Theosophical Societies left it to form the Theosophical Society Point Loma-Covina, the present day Theosophical Society Point Loma − Blavatskyhouse The Hague.
-It has the Dutch Section of The Theosophical Society, is based at the Blavatsky House in The Hague, the Netherlands.
-It has the German Section of The Theosophical Society Point Loma - Blavatskyhouse, which is based in Berlin.
+It has the Dutch Section of The Theosophical Society, which is based at the Blavatsky House in The Hague, the Netherlands.
+The German Section of The Theosophical Society Point Loma - Blavatskyhouse is based in Berlin.

 History

 Helena Petrovna Blavatsky founded in 1875 the Theosophical Society in New York.
-She acted on assignment of her Teachers, indicated by the name of 'Masters of Wisdom and Compassion'.
-With the knowledge they supplied, a foundation was laid for the Twentieth Century thinking.
+She acted on assignment of her teachers, indicated by the name of 'Masters of Wisdom and Compassion'.
+With their views they supplied, a foundation was laid to achieve twentieth century thinking.
 H.P.
 Blavatsky died in 1891 after many years of self-abnegation, disappointment, revilement and physical suffering.
-She left humanity a voluminous number of writings, of which the theosophical standard work The Secret Doctrine is the most well known.
+She left a voluminous number of writings behind, of which the theosophical standard work The Secret Doctrine is the most well known.

 Branches

 A number of divisions took place in the Theosophical Society in the course of the years.
-A few years after the passing of H.P.
+A few years after the death of H.P.
 Blavatsky several major branches developed from the original international organization.